-Kiran Kaur Bains became SA2020’s President & CEO in early 2021.
-Kiran is a 2020 Atlantic Fellow for Racial Equity.
+Kiran Kaur Bains became SA2020’s Executive Director in early 2021.
+Kiran is a Senior Atlantic Fellow for Racial Equity.

 Kiran previously served as the first Chief Equity Officer for the City of San Antonio, where she helped ensure that local government policies, budgets, and services met the different histories and needs of San Antonians.
 In less than three years, with the support of the Government Alliance on Race and Equity, Kiran trained the City’s top 100 executives, and advanced racial equity in six City initiatives with a combined impact of over $150 million.